DFEAGILEDEVOPS/MTC/docs/messaging/check-submission/readme.md

 # Check Submission Payload

-The submitted check payload is compressed before sending.
+The submitted check payload is [compressed to UTF-16](https://github.com/pieroxy/lz-string) before sending.
 Once received it is hydrated for validation and marking.

 An example payload schema can be found [here](./check-payload.json)